m19921414377/KorevTV/README_EN.md

 - ❌ You may not use this project for commercial purposes
 - ⚠️ If you remix, transform, or build upon the material, you must distribute your contributions under the same license

-© 2025 LunaTV Enhanced Edition & Contributors
+© 2025 KorevTV & Contributors

 Based on [MoonTV](https://github.com/MoonTechLab/LunaTV) with extensive customization.